shaveta08/Science-of-Earthquakes/README.md

 The USGS is responsible for providing scientific data about natural hazards, the health of our ecosystems and environment; and the impacts of climate and land-use change.
 Their scientists develop new methods and tools to supply timely, relevant, and useful information about the Earth and its processes.
 They collect a massive amount of data from all over the world each day.
 We have used earthquake data of past 7 days to visulaize using leaflet and mapbox.
+Checkout the whole demo of this Project [here](https://shaveta08.github.io/Science-of-Earthquakes/)

 ## Level- 1
 ### Visulaization of EarthQuakes with their depth and magnitude